NihaallX/moodify/README.md

 ## Spotify API Integration

-To enable full functionality with the Spotify API:
+Moodify now integrates with the Spotify API using the PKCE (Proof Key for Code Exchange) authentication flow for enhanced security.
+To set up:

 1. Create a Spotify Developer account at [https://developer.spotify.com](https://developer.spotify.com)
-2. Register a new application to get your Client ID
+2. Register a new application in the Spotify Developer Dashboard:
+   - Set your redirect URI to `https://nihaallx.github.io/moodify/` (with trailing slash, Spotify requires HTTPS for security reasons)
+   - Request the following scopes: `user-read-private`, `user-read-email`, `playlist-read-private`, `playlist-read-collaborative`, `user-top-read`, `user-read-recently-played`, `user-library-read`

 3. Update the `clientId` in `src/services/spotifyService.js` with your Client ID

-4. Set your redirect URI in the Spotify Developer Dashboard to match the URI in the code
+4. Authenticate with Spotify by clicking the "Connect with Spotify" button in the app

+The PKCE flow offers several advantages:
+- More secure than Implicit Grant (no client secret needed in frontend)
+- Supports refresh tokens for longer sessions
+- Better user experience with automatic token refreshing

 ## Future Enhancements